sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

   },
 });

-// Allow the API to publish the queue api.attachPermissions([queue]);
+// Allow the API to publish to the queue api.attachPermissions([queue]);

 // Show API endpoint in output